-Arzua with a population of around 7000 is the last large town before you reach Santiago and has plenty of restaurants bars and cafes and a few ATMs.
-The 14th century Capilla de la Magdelena is the town's main monument.
+Arzua with a population of around 7000 is the last large town before you reach Santiago.
+The 14th-century Capilla de la Magdelena is the town's main monument.
 Arzua is most famous for its local cheese, Queixo, a smooth creamy cheese made from cow's milk which most restaurants feature in some way and is definitely worth trying.
 The town also celebrates its cheese with a Queixo Cheese festival every March.